bgctw/REddyProc/README.md

 Overview
 --------

-`REddyProc` package supports processing data from Eddy-Covariance sensors.
+`REddyProc` package supports processing (half)hourly data from Eddy-Covariance sensors.

 There is an online-formular to use the functionality of the package including description at <https://www.bgc-jena.mpg.de/bgi/index.php/Services/REddyProcWeb>.